Voltage-Controlled High-Bandwidth Terahertz Oscillators Based On Antiferromagnets

-The material systems we consider are NCAFMs composed of stacked kagome layers.
-Important candidate materials include Mn$_3$X (X= Ga, Ge, Sn), which are characterized by the point group ${\rm D}_{6h}= {\rm D}_6\times \mathcal{I}$ ($\mathcal{I}$: inversion operator)~\cite{Zhang:prb2017}.
-When these systems are sandwiched between two different metals, such that the inversion symmetry is broken, their symmetry group reduces to D$_6$.
-The broken spatial inversion symmetry has two significant consequences: 1) it leads to an Edelstein effect, and 2) it induces a DMI.
+The material systems we consider are thin-film kagome AFMs, where the mirror symmetry of the kagome lattice plane is broken.
+These systems are described by the point group D$_6$~\cite{Hermele:prb2008}.
+Important candidate materials include Mn$_3$X (X= Ga, Ge, Sn), which in isolation are characterized by the point group ${\rm D}_{6h}$~\cite{Zhang:prb2017}, sandwiched between two different metals.
+The broken spatial inversion symmetry of the system has two significant consequences: 1) it leads to a magnetoelectric effect, and 2) it induces a DMI.
 The main effect of the DMI is that it determines the chirality of the ground state (see Fig~\ref{Fig1}b-c).
-The Edelstein effect refers to the out-of-equilibrium spin density produced by electric fields~\cite{Edelstein:ssc1990}, which in magnetic systems yields an SOT~\cite{Chernyshov:np2009,Hals:prb2013,Hals:prb2015}.
-Below, we start by deriving the Edelstein effect of NCAFMs with D$_6$ symmetry from symmetry arguments.
+The magnetoelectric effect refers to the out-of-equilibrium spin density produced by electric fields~\cite{Edelstein:ssc1990}, which in magnetic systems yields an SOT~\cite{Chernyshov:np2009,Hals:prb2013,Hals:prb2015, Zelezny:prb2017}.
+Below, we start by deriving the magnetoelectric effect of NCAFMs with D$_6$ symmetry from symmetry arguments~\cite{Comment:Symmetrygroup}.
 Then, based on the symmetry analysis, we phenomenologically add the coupling terms between the spin system and electric field in a microscopic model, which is used as starting point for deriving an effective action and dissipation functional of a uniform NCAFM.
 Further, the effective theory is applied to investigate the voltage-controlled self-oscillations.

 In linear response, the out-of-equilibrium spin density $\boldsymbol{s}$ produced by the electric field $\boldsymbol{\mathcal{E}}$ is given by~\cite{Edelstein:ssc1990}

 Here, $\eta_{ij}$ is a second-rank axial tensor, which satisfies the following symmetry relationships~\cite{Hals:prb2013,Hals:prb2015}